kyungjae-lee/engineers-notebook/c-programming/const-type-qualifier.md

 data2 = 50;					/* compile-time error; data2's value cannot be modified */
 ```

-Since a `const` variable doesn't change, it has only one state throughout the program.
-So, you don't need to track its states.

-`const` improves the readability of your program.

 Use `const` generously to enforce pointer access restrictions while writing functions and function prototypes.

 Using `const` may also help the compiler generate the optimized code.